Christoforos-Spyretos/QuPath-Automatic-Cell-Detection-for-Ki-67-WSIs/README.md

    Clone this repository by following the official GitHub instructions on [how to clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 3. **Create a Project Folder**
    Inside the cloned repository, create a new folder to serve as your QuPath project workspace.
-For example, it can be named it *Ki-67 Project*.
+For example, it can be named *Ki-67 Project*.

 4. **Prepare Metadata**
    Create a `.csv` file with the following headers: